-BUS 110 Introduction to Business 3
+BUS 110 Introduction to Business 3 0 0 3

+Prerequisites: None

+Corequisites: None

 This course provides a survey of the business world.
 Topics include the basic principles and practices of contemporary business.
 Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-BUS 115 Business Law I 3
+BUS 115 Business Law I 3 0 0 3 Droroquisitos Nono

 This course introduces the ethics and legal framework of business.
-Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
+Contracts, negotiable instruments, the law of sales, torts, crime, constitutional law, the Uniform Commercial Code, and the court systems are examined.
 Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
-This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.
-This course has been approved for transfer under the ICAA as a premajor and/or elective course requirement.

-BUS 116 Business Law II 3
+BUS 116 Business Law II 3 0 0 3

-BUS 115
+Prerequisites: BUS 115

+Corequisites: None